Manta-Network/docs/docs/calamari/Staking/01-Overview.md

 In order create a semi-stable set of collators, these locked tokens are subject to a 7 day waiting period if a user wishes to recover his tokens from a staking lock or change the target collator they're delegating to.

 ### In contrast to Kusama’s NPoS (nominated proof of stake)
-On Kusama, an on-chain election occurs to distribute tokens among backed nodes, on Calamari a delegator always picks one concrete collator and a concrete number of KMA they wish to delegate to that collator.
+On Kusama, an on-chain election occurs to distribute KSM tokens among backed nodes, while on Calamari a delegator always picks one concrete collator and a concrete number of KMA they wish to delegate to that collator.
 This approach is both simpler and less computationally heavy than running a distribution election, which has a nondeterministic execution time - something that must be avoided on Parachains as it can easily lead to chain stalls.